This article applies to all users in all licenses.

 Our mobile apps running on Android, Windows Mobile, and BlackBerry, can only connect out over port 5938.
 If the TeamViewer app on your mobile device won’t connect and tells you to “check your internet connection”, it’s probably because this port is being blocked by your mobile data provider or your WiFi firewall.

-The TeamViewer software makes connections to our masterservers and routers located around the world.
-These servers use many different ranges of IP addresses, which are also frequently changing.
+The TeamViewer software makes connections to our master servers located around the world.
+These servers use a number of different IP address ranges, which are also frequently changing.
 As such, we are unable to provide a list of our server IPs.
 However, all of our IP addresses have PTR records that resolve to *.teamviewer.com.
 You can use this to restrict the destination IP addresses that you allow through your firewall or proxy server.

 Having said that, from a security point-of-view this should not really be necessary – TeamViewer only ever initiates outgoing data connections through a firewall, so it is sufficient to simply block all incoming connections on your firewall and only allow outgoing connections over port 5938, regardless of the destination IP address.